pmichaillat/economical-model/README.md

 ## Paper webpage

 The paper is available at https://pascalmichaillat.org/7/.
-The tightness-output diagrams appear in figures 2–8.
+The AD-AS diagrams appear in figures 2–8.

 ## Diagram descriptions